wmvanvliet/mne_practical_meeg_2025/README.md

 Please make sure you do the following steps before the first hands-on session:

-1. You will need to [download the data](TODO).
+1. You will need to [download the data](https://doi.org/10.5281/zenodo.7405048).
-2. You will need to [download the extra data](TODO) that we will use in later some tutorials.
+2. You will need to [download the extra data](TODO) that we will use in some tutorials.
 3. You will need to have installed MNE-Python on your machine.
 See instructions at: https://mne.tools/stable/install/index.html
 4. If you are not familiar with Python, we invite you to take the time to work on these tutorials:
 [intro Python](intro_to_python/0a-Intro_Python.ipynb), [intro Numpy](intro_to_python/0b-Intro_Numpy.ipynb).